arapl3y/CFA-LetsGetGit/README.md

 <br>
 <br>
 <br>
-When login is successful, the user is redirected to the homepage where user could create personalised plans to their homepage.
+When login is successful, the user is redirected to the homepage where user could create personalised plans to be added to their homepage.
 <br>
 <br>
 ![alt tag](https://image.ibb.co/jtKoBQ/Screen_Shot_2017_04_10_at_12_12_04_am.png)